MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 ### Can I upgrade my standard Microsoft 365 license to a Microsoft Copilot license?

-- No, you cannot.
-For standard Microsoft 365 licenses, Copilot is disabled.
+No. For standard Microsoft 365 licenses, Copilot is disabled.
 To have Microsoft Copilot for Microsoft 365, you need to buy a minimum of 300 licenses.

 ### Can I use my standard Microsoft 365 developer tenant to develop with Microsoft Copilot for Microsoft 365?

-- No. You must qualify for and obtain the Microsoft 365 E5 Developer SKU V2 (without Windows and Audio-conferencing), and then purchase Microsoft Copilot for Microsoft 365 Developer.
+No. You must qualify for and obtain the Microsoft 365 E5 Developer SKU V2 (without Windows and Audio-conferencing), and then purchase Microsoft Copilot for Microsoft 365 Developer.

 ### Can sandbox tenants with Copilot be renewed once the licenses expire?

-- Yes.
+Yes.
 If you continue to qualify for the Microsoft 365 E5 Developer SKU V2, your development environment will auto-renew.